gracelang/language/standardPrelude/standard.md

     removeAll(elements:Collection⟦T⟧) ifAbsent(action:Function0⟦Unknown⟧) -> List⟦T⟧
     // removes elements from self; executes action if any of them is not contained in self.
 Returns self

+    insert(element:T) at(n:Number) ->  List⟦T⟧
+    // inserts element into self at index n; any element with index i > n is
+    // moved so that it has index i + 1.
+Returns self, that is, the modified list.

     clear -> List⟦T⟧
     // removes all the elements of self, leaving self empty.
 Returns self